-The NIHR Dementia Translational Research Collaboration (Dementia TRC) is formed of active dementia research groups within the national network of NIHR Biomedical Research Centres, along with CRFs and members of the devolved nations.
+The NIHR Dementia Translational Research Collaboration (Dementia TRC) comprises a group of research active dementia themes within the national network of NIHR Biomedical Research Centres, along with CRFs and members of the devolved nations.

-We aim to work with industry, academics and partners to accelerate the translation of discoveries into clinical practice and improve the diagnosis and treatment of dementia.
+We work with industry, academics and partners with research programmes aimed at accelerating the translation of discoveries into clinical practice and improve the diagnosis and treatment of dementia.

 Our ready-formed Dementia TRC provides streamlined access to networks of internationally recognised investigators in the UK's leading centres of excellence.

 With world-leading dementia expertise in experimental medicine and with access to state-of-the-art techniques and facilities, the Dementia TRC offers opportunities over and above its individual parts.

 Collectively, we can provide significant opportunities to expand research capability and capacity, as well as offer a unique vehicle to enable collaboration and knowledge sharing with industry and the charity sector.